-The reference mechanical axis is a symmetry axis of receiver mounted inside cylindrical mechanical cases, or is axis parallel to a reference mechanical rail where receiver is to be mounted, or it can be an axis perpendicular to a reference mechanical plane on front wall of receiver case.
+The reference mechanical axis is a symmetry axis of receivers mounted inside cylindrical mechanical cases, or is axis parallel to a reference mechanical rail, or it can be an axis perpendicular to a reference mechanical plane on front wall of receiver case.

-The aim of boresight tests of such non imaging laser receivers is to measure angle between optical and mechanical axis and later to reduce this angle almost to zero.
+The aim of boresight tests of such non imaging laser receivers is to measure angle between these two axis and often also to reduce this angle almost to zero.

-L64 enables boresight tests of both groups of laser receivers.
+LAR64 enables boresight tests of both groups of laser receivers.

-In order to enable boresight tests of imaging laser receivers LAR project not only image of pulsed laser spot at 1060nm band but also projects a static image of this target at visible band.
-Therefore it is possible to check if line of sight of the aiming device indicates center of visible laser target for angular position when receiver get maximal signal or quadrant photodiode of tested receiver indicates that the target is at receiver center of FOV.
+In order to enable boresight tests of imaging laser receivers LAR project not only image of pulsed laser spot at 1060nm band but also image of this target spot at visible band.
+Therefore it is possible to check if line of sight of the aiming device indicate center of visible laser target for angular position when receiver get maximal signal.

-If non imaging laser receivers are to be tested then Inframet delivers special visible camera having a mechanical axis identical as its optical axis.
+If non imaging laser receivers are to be tested then Inframet delivers special visible camera having a mechanical axis identical with optical axis.
 This special camera is used to check if mechanical axis of tested receiver agree with its optical axis using four step procedure:

-- 1. Tested receiver is fixed to its typical mechanical mount that if fixed to MAEPI platform. - 2.
-Angular position of tested receiver is regulated to achieve maximal signal from the discrete detector or situation when quadrant photodiode of tested receiver indicates target at receiver center of FOV, - 3.
+- 1. Tested receiver is fixed to its typical work platform. - 2.
+Angular position of simulated target by LAR64 is regulated to achieve maximal signal from the discrete detector or situation when quadrant photodiode of tested receiver indicate target at receive center of FOV, - 3.
 The tested receiver is replaced by reference camera.
-The reference boresight camera is fixed in the same position as the receiver. - 4.
-If optical axis of the receiver is parallel to its mechanical axis then the aiming mark of the reference camera indicates center of simulated target seen at visible band.
+The reference boresight camera is fixed in the same position as real receiver. - 4.
+If optical axis of the receiver is parallel to its mechanical axis then the aiming mark of the camera indicate center of simulated target seen at visible band.